beast-dev/doc/tutorials/rates_and_dates/beast_rates_and_dates.md

 Under the `Taxa` panel, we can define sets of taxa for which we would like to obtain particular statistics, enforce a monophyletic constraint, or put calibration information on.
 Let’s define an “Americas” taxon set by pressing the small “plus” button at the bottom left of the panel:

-{% include image.html prefix="tutorials/rates_and_dates/" file="image2.png" width="50%" %}
+{% include image.html prefix="tutorials/rates_and_dates/" file="image2.png" width="50%" %}<br />

  This will create a new taxon set.
-Rename it by double-clicking on the entry that appears (it will initially be called untitled1).
+Rename it by double-clicking on the entry that appears (it will initially be called `untitled1`).
-Call it Americas.
+Call it `Americas`.
-Do not enforce monophyly using the “monophyletic?” option because we will evaluate the support for this cluster.
+Do not enforce monophyly using the `monophyletic?` option because we will evaluate the support for this cluster.
-We do not opt for the “includeStem?” option either because we would like to estimate the TRMCA for the viruses from the Americas and not for the parent node leading to this clade.
+We do not opt for the `includeStem?` option either because we would like to estimate the TRMCA for the viruses from the Americas and not for the parent node leading to this clade.

 In the next table along you will see the available taxa.
-Taxa can be selected and moved to the ‘Included taxa’ set by pressing the green arrow button.
+Taxa can be selected and moved to the `Included taxa` set by pressing the green arrow button.
-Note that multiple taxa can be selected simultaneously holding down the cmd/ctrl button on a Mac/PC.
+Note that multiple taxa can be selected simultaneously holding down the Command or Control button on a Mac or PC, respectively.
 Since most taxa are from the Americas, the most convenient is to simply select all taxa, move them to the ‘Included taxa’ set, and then move back the African taxa (the country of sampling is included at the end of the taxa names).

+For more information on creating taxon sets, [see this page](taxon_sets).

 After these operations, the screen should look like this:

-{% include image.html prefix="tutorials/rates_and_dates/" file="image3.png" %}
+{% include image.html prefix="tutorials/rates_and_dates/" file="image3.png" %}<br />

 To inform BEAUti/BEAST about the sampling dates of the sequences, go to the Tips menu and select the “Use tip dates” option.
 By default all the taxa are assumed to have a date of zero (i.e. the sequences are assumed to be sampled at the same time; BEAST considers the present or most recent sampling time as time 0).
 In this case, the YFV sequences have been sampled at various dates going back to the 1940s.
 The actual year of sampling is given in the name of each taxon and we could simply edit the value in the Date column of the table to reflect these.
 However, if the taxa names contain the calibration information, then a convenient way to specify the dates of the sequences in BEAUti is to use the ``Guess Dates'' button at the top of the Data panel.
 Clicking this will make a dialog box appear:

 This operation attempts to guess what the dates are from information contained within the taxon names.
 It works by trying to find a numerical field within each name.
 If the taxon names contain more than one numerical field (such as the some YFV sequences, above) then you can specify how to find the one that corresponds to the date of sampling.
-You can (1) specify the order that the date field comes (e.g., first, last or various positions in between) or (2) specify a prefix (some characters that come immediately before the date field in each name) and the order of the field, or (3) define a regular expression (REGEX).
-For the YFV sequences you can keep the default ‘Defined just by its order’ and ‘Order: first’ (but make sure that the ‘Parse as a number’ option is selected).
+[See this page for details about the various options for setting dates in this panel](tip_dates).
+For the YFV sequences you can keep the default `Defined just by its order` and `Order: first` (but make sure that the `Parse as a number` option is selected).

-When parsing a number, you can ask BEAUti to add a fixed value to each guessed date.
-For example, the value ``1900'' can be added to turn the dates from 2 digit years to 4 digit.
-Any dates in the taxon names given as ``00'' would thus become ``1900''.
-However, if these ‘00’ or ‘01’, etc. represent sequences sampled in 2000, 2001, etc., ‘2000’ needs to be added to those.
-This can be achieved by selecting the “unless less than: ..” and “..in which case add:..” option adding for example 2000 to any date less than 10.
-There is also an option to parse calendar dates and one for calendar dates with various precisions.
+When parsing a number, you can ask BEAUti to add a fixed value to each date which can be useful for [transforming a 2 digit year into a 4 digit year](tip_dates).
 Because all dates are specified in a four digit format in this case, no additional settings are needed.
-So, we can press “OK”.
+So, we can press `OK`.

-At the top of the window you can set the units that the dates are given in (years, months, days) and whether they are specified relative to a point in the past (as would be the case for years such as 1984) or backwards in time from the present (as in the case of radiocarbon ages).
-The “Height” column lists the ages of the tips relative to time 0 (in our case 2009).
-Note that there possibilities to accommodate the sampling time uncertainty (‘Tip date sampling’ at the bottom left); in this case, only the sampling years are provided and not the exact sampling dates.
-However, this uncertainty will negligible with respect to the relatively large evolutionary time scale of this example.
+The `Height` column lists the ages of the tips relative to time 0 (in our case 2009).
+For these sequences, only the sampling year is provided and not the exact sampling dates.
+This uncertainty will negligible with respect to the relatively large evolutionary time scale of this example, however, [it is possible to accommodate the sampling time uncertainty --- see here](sampling_tipdates).

-Setting the evolutionary model
+### Setting the evolutionary model

 The next thing to do is to click on the Sites tab at the top of the main window.
 This will reveal the evolutionary model settings for BEAST.
 Exactly which options appear depend on whether the data are nucleotides or amino acids (or traits).
 This tutorial assumes that you are familiar with the evolutionary models available; however there are a couple of points to note about selecting a model in BEAUti: